zonemaster/zonemaster/docs/specifications/tests/Connectivity-TP/connectivity01.md

 a zone, "DNS servers MUST be able to service UDP [...]" ([RFC 1123], section 6.1.3.2, page 75), also restated in [RFC 7766][RFC 7766#5], section 5.

-This Test Case will verify if the name servers in the delegation of and zone of *Child Zone* are reachable over UDP.
+This Test Case will verify if the name servers of *Child Zone* are reachable over UDP.
+The name servers tested are both those in the delegation of *Child Zone* and those in the NS records in the *Child Zone* itself.

 Most Zonemaster Test Cases will query the name servers in the delegation or the name servers appointed by the NS records in the zone for the NS or SOA record,